simpeg/aurora/paper/paper.md

 # Testing
 Aurora uses continuous integration [@duvall2007continuous] via unit and integrated tests, with ongoing improvement of test coverage.
 Currently CodeCov measures 77% code coverage (core dependencies mt_metadata and MTH5 at 84% and 60% respectively).
 Aurora uses a small synthetic MT dataset for integrated tests.
-On push to GitHub the synthetic data are processed and the results compared against manually validated values (from aurora and EMTF results) that are also stored in the repository.
+On push to GitHub the synthetic data are processed and the results compared against manually validated values (from Aurora and EMTF results) that are also stored in the repository.
 Deviation from expected results causes test failures, alerting developers a code change resulted in an unexpected baseline processing result.
 In the summer of 2023, wide-scale testing on EarthScope data archives was performed indicating that the aurora TF results are similar to those form the EMTF fortran codes, in this case for hundreds of real stations rather than a few synthetic ones.
 Before PyPI, and conda forge releases, example Jupyter notebooks are also run via GitHub actions to assert functionality.